 - The Casanova: Guido, although in this case you could say it’s a deconstruction.

-- Coming of Age Story: Guido must have… what, 40?
+- Coming-of-Age Story: Guido must be… what, 40?
 But it still counts, since he looks back on his life and decides he has to change.

 - Driven to Suicide: Guido in the press conference.
 Might as well have been a daydream sequence, since he appears again in the next scene.

 - Harem Seeker: Guido, of course.
 Just watch his harem imagination.

 - Heroic BSOD: When Guido finally accepts to himself he cannot make the film.